 To embroider my panel, I used:

-- an indigo panel with a maneki neko design
+- an indigo panel with a maneki neko motif

 - a good sashiko needle from the Japanese brand Olympus

-- a good thread cutter / a thread cutter medallion for the plane
+- a good thread cutter / a thread cutter medallion on the plane

 - sashiko threads from Olympus and Daruma that I tested in Japan

-Sashiko threads are essential in sashiko embroidery because they allow the locking of threads.
-You will not achieve a satisfactory result in traditional embroidery without suitable threads, or your embroidery will be damaged or simply come undone.
+Sashiko threads are essential in sashiko embroidery because they allow thread locking.
+You won’t achieve a satisfactory result in traditional embroidery without suitable threads, or your embroidery will get damaged or simply come undone.

 I chose lemon yellow, bright red, white, and navy blue.